ahoxus/ahoxus.github.io/pages/visit.md

 - [more details on airbnb](https://airbnb.com/h/ahoxus) (temporary)

-we love visitors, come and see! 🥰
+we love visitors. remember to [breath](/breath) come and see for yourself! 🥰